saraxiang/viral-resistance/public/README.txt

 currentState is a dictionary that maintains values relevant to the current state type; they are overwritten after a state change but can be saved to datbase as necessary

-MUST BE MAINTAINED IN DATABASE
-	if (state object &&have type: inner) musthave article: INT when transitioning to new state, always set loadedAssets = false after loadedAssets is set to true, variables like switchQuestion, loadedArticle need to be defined in currentState, and will be cased on (so they must exist!!!)